 The origins of Mardi Gras can be traced to medieval Europe, passing through Rome and Venice in the 17th and 18th centuries to the French House of the Bourbons.
 From here, the traditional revelry of "Boeuf Gras," or fatted calf, followed France to her colonies.

 In 1704, Mobile established a secret society (Masque de la Mobile), similar to those that form our current Mardi Gras krewes.
 It lasted until 1709.
 In 1710, the "Boeuf Gras Society" was formed and paraded from 1711 through 1861.
-The procession was held with a huge bull's head pushed alone on wheels by 16 men--later, Rex would parade with an actual bull, draped in white and signaling the coming Lenten meat fast.
+The procession was held with a huge bull's head pushed alone on wheels by 16 men.
+Later, Rex would parade with an actual bull, draped in white and signaling the coming Lenten meat fast.
 This occurred on Fat Tuesday.

 The earliest reference to Mardi Gras "Carnival" appears in a 1781 report to the Spanish colonial governing body.
 That year, the Perseverance Benevolent & Mutual Aid Association was the first of hundreds of clubs and carnival organizations formed in New Orleans.

 By the late 1830s, New Orleans held street processions of maskers with carriages and horseback riders to celebrate Mardi Gras.
-Dazzling gaslight torches, or "flambeaux," lit the way for the krewe's members, and lent each event an exciting air of romance and festivity.
+Dazzling gaslight torches, or "flambeaux," lit the way for the krewe's members and lent each event an exciting air of romance and festivity.
 In 1856, six young Mobile natives formed the Mistick Krewe of Comus, invoking John Milton's hero Comus to represent their organization.
-Comus brought magic and mystery to New Orleans, with dazzling floats (known as tableaux cars) and masked balls.
+Comus brought magic and mystery to New Orleans with dazzling floats (known as tableaux cars) and masked balls.
 Krewe members remained anonymous, and to this day, Comus still rides!

-In 1873, floats began to be constructed entirely in New Orleans instead of France, culminating with Comus' magnificent "The Missing Links to Darwin's Origin of Species," in which exotic paper-mache' animal costumes served as the basis for Comus to mock both Darwin's theory and local officials, including Governor Henry Warmoth.
+The following year, floats began to be constructed entirely in New Orleans instead of France, culminating with Comus' magnificent "The Missing Links to Darwin's Origin of Species," in which exotic paper-mache' animal costumes served as the basis for Comus to mock both Darwin's theory and local officials, including Governor Henry Warmoth.
 In 1875, Governor Warmoth signed the "Mardi Gras Act," making Fat Tuesday a legal holiday in Louisiana, which it still is.

 Like Comus and the Twelfth Night Revelers, most Mardi Gras krewes today developed from private social clubs with restrictive membership policies.
-Since all of these parade organizations are completely funded by their members, New Orleanians call it the "Greatest Free Show on Earth"!
+Since all of these parade organizations are completely funded by their members, New Orleanians call it the "Greatest Free Show on Earth!"